hickeng/financial/README.md

 > (1) the sum of the amount of the cash ... and the fair market value of the Broadcom Common Stock received in exchange ..., minus the holder’s adjusted tax basis in ...
 VMware Common Stock surrendered..., and
 > (2) the amount of cash received for such share of VMware Common Stock.

-We recognize gain, per lot, on the lessor of:
+We recognize gain, per lot, on the lesser of:
 * `cash portion`
 * `cash portion + FMV AVGO - VMW basis`